Lazaanlouw/Password-Generator/README.md

 ## API Fetching Screenshot

-Here’s an example of fetching a password from the API:
+Here’s an example of fetching a password from the REST API:

 ![API Password fetching demonstration](assets/API.png)